andrewmcodes/andrewm.codes/src/_snippets/brew-install-m1-mac.md

 1. Run `uname -m` in the Terminal of your choice and verify it outputs `arm64`[^1]
 2. Run the command above[^2]
+3. If you have not installed the Xcode Command Line Tools, brew will automatically install them for you
-3. After the installation completes, run `brew doctor`
+4. After the installation completes, run `brew doctor`
-4. If the output of `brew doctor` is `Your system is ready to brew.`, you are done
+5. If the output of `brew doctor` is `Your system is ready to brew.`, you are done
-5. If `brew doctor` returns issues, resolve them according to the provided instructions
+6. If `brew doctor` returns issues, resolve them according to the provided instructions
-6. You may want to set up Homebrew's shell-completion[^3] at this time
+7. You may want to set up Homebrew's shell-completion[^3] at this time

 ---